lawrence-ruscia/message-board/README.md

 - GET /new → renders the new message form

-- POST /new → handles form submission, pushes a new message into messages array, redirects to /
+- POST /new → handles form submission, inserts a new message into the database, redirects to /

 - GET /messages/:id → shows a single message detail page